Obtain your Associate’s Degree in Nursing with Premiere International College.

 - Provide a copy of his/her health insurance card: students must be covered by student liability insurance following acceptance and throughout the program.

-- Admission into the program will be contingent on the satisfactory completion of a level 2 background check consisting of a fingerprint check of state and federal criminal history information conducted through the Florida Department of Law Enforcement (file) and Federal Bureau of Investigation (fib).
-Applicants must be free of offenses as listed in Florida 400.211.
+- Admission into the program will be contingent on the satisfactory completion of a level 2 background check consisting of a fingerprint check of state and federal criminal history information conducted through the Florida Department of Law Enforcement (FDLE) and Federal Bureau of Investigation (FIBI).
+Applicants must be free of offenses as listed in Florida Statues.400.211.

 - Interview and obtain approval with the Program Director/Instructor.